Yimro/monitoring-embedded-system/README.md

 - itself through Prometheus Node Exporter
 - some sensors ( _sensor-node-pico-dht20_ and _sensor-node-esp32-mhz20_ ), which publish via MQTT

-The sensor data is exported for Prometheus by a custom exporter, implemented in Python
+The sensor data is exported for Prometheus by a custom exporter.
+It is implemented in Python and acts as a MQTT Subscriber.

 I am not commenting on the SNMP Exporter and Node Exporter as they are pretty much self explaining.
 The code for the sensors and the custom exporter are published in this repository.